Join the Fight: Overdose Awareness Day – Together We Can Make a Difference!

 5. Support local initiatives: Donate to organizations that provide addiction treatment services, harm reduction programs, or support for families affected by overdose.
 Your financial contribution can make a significant impact.

-6. Advocate for change: Write to your local representatives, participate in community forums, and join advocacy groups that are working towards policy changes and increased funding for addiction treatment and prevention programs.
+6. To support change, you can contact your local representatives, participate in community discussions, and join advocacy groups.
+These groups are working towards policy changes and increased funding for addiction treatment and prevention programs.

 Spreading the Message on Social Media